Ayan-dot/2381C-VRC/README.md

 ## Theory

-All the mathematics behind our custom motion algorithm state function, as well as odometry, is documented in extensive detail in our paper, linked under files in our online submission on robotevents, and in the comments at the head of all the source files.
+All the mathematics behind our custom motion algorithm state function, as well as odometry, is documented in extensive detail in our [paper](docs/2381C_Robotics_Mathematics_Paper.pdf), located in the documentation folder, [`docs`](docs).

 ## Odometry